samishken/lab/EKS/EKS_intro.md

 - Consists of Kubernetes components like API server, etcd, scheduler, and controller manager.
 - Runs across multiple **Availability Zones (AZs)** for high availability.
 - AWS handles scaling, patching, and maintenance of the control plane.
+- In a region we'll see these components in different AZ's
+- - etcd
+- - api server
+- - scheduler
+- - controller mangers

 ### 2. **Data Plane** (Customer Managed)
 - Made up of **EC2 worker nodes** or **Fargate** tasks that run your containers (pods).